-Bangkok or Krung Thep (City of Angels) was founded in 1782 by King Rama I. The new capital is basically a replica of Ayutthaya, the previous capital of Siam (Thailand’s former name).
-The palace and its royal temple followed Ayutthaya model.
+Bangkok or Krung Thep (City of Angels) was founded in 1782 by King Rama I, the first king of the Chakri Dynasty.
+The new capital is a replica of Ayutthaya, with its palace and royal temple following the same tradition and architectural style.

-The Buddha, carved from a block of green jade.
-It was discovered in 1434 in a stupa in Chiang Rai province in northern Thailand.
-The Buddha’s costume has to be changed three times a year in summer, rainy season and cold season by our beloved King.
+The Buddha, carved from a block of green jade, was discovered in 1434 in a stupa in Chiang Rai province in northern Thailand.
+Every year as a royal tradition, the Buddha image’s attire has to be changed by the king in summer, rainy season and cold season.

 The walls around the temple are decorated with beautiful mural paintings based on a well-known literature, Ramayana.
 They were first painted during the reign of King Rama I, but several major restorations have taken place after that to counter the damage from moisture.